Given two real numbers a<b, let us consider a

 as negative those whose contour is clockwise directed.
 One can

-prove that the is the algebraic sum of
+is the algebraic sum of

 all these areas.